Warner-Bell/aws-s3hosted-website-devops/README.md

 ## 📋 Prerequisites

 - Basic Dev eviroment setup (How-to Doc ---> DEV_ENV_SETUP.md)
-- A domain name and a RT53 trusted zone (if you buy your domain from aws no further config necessary)
+- GitHub account and a generated access token (How-to Doc ---> GENERATE-GITHUB-TOKEN.md)
 - AWS account with appropriate permissions
-- GitHub account for the github actions to work
+- A domain name and a RT53 trusted zone (if you buy your domain from aws no further config necessary)
 - Basic knowledge of HTML, CSS, and JavaScript (for website development)

 ## 🔄 Workflows